 The Wilson Center has been organizing Criminal Justice Works in Progress gatherings on Mondays on Zoom.
 Please let us know if you would like to join or present (email us at WCSJ@law.duke.edu).

 Curtis Flowers is a Mississippi man who was tried six times for the same crime and whose case was the subject of Season 2 of the APM Reports podcast "In the Dark".
 He spent nearly 23 years behind bars and endured six trials and four death sentences for four murders he has always maintained he did not commit.
-Four of the trials resulted in convictions, all of which were overturned on appeal.
 Flowers' case was one of three that the U.S. Supreme Court ruled in June 2016 were to be remanded to lower courts to be reviewed for evidence of racial bias in jury selection.
-He was finally freed in 2020 when the Mississippi Attorney General's Office dismissed indictments against him.
 Flowers participates in this event with his attorney, Henderson Hill, to discuss his years-long saga and the injustices of a system zeroed in on convicting him.

 Police have become the de facto first responders to behavioral health crises despite rarely receiving adequate training to safely and effectively handle the situation.
 The consequences of this are reflected in the disproportionate number of people with mental illnesses and substance use disorders killed by police every year and held in jails and prisons.
 A panel of experts - Dr. Tracie Keesee, Co-founder and Senior Vice President of Justice Initiatives at the Center for Policing Equity; Timothy Black, Director of Consulting for White Bird Clinic; and Christy E. Lopez, Professor from Practice at Georgetown Law - discuss alternatives to police responses when it comes to behavioral health crises.
-Dr. Marvin Swartz, from Duke Health, will moderate.
-This event features a Q&A.
+Dr. Marvin Swartz, from Duke Health, moderates.

 This year marks the 30th anniversary of President George H.W.
 Bush signing the Americans with Disabilities Act (ADA) into law.
 A panel of experts joined us for a Q&A exploring the past, present and future of the ADA and how and the extent to which it has increased access to services for an entire generation.
 Dr.Marvin Swartz moderated the panel: Jennifer Mathis, Deputy Legal Director and Director of Policy and Legal Advocacy of the Judge David L. Bazelon Center for Mental Health Law; John Petrila, Senior Executive Vice President of Policy of the Meadows Mental Health Policy Institute; and Holly Stiles, Litigation Counsel, of Disability Rights NC.